Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

 \begin{proof} The adversary can initially pick a random vertex $s \in V$ and place the \smart agent there.
-The degree of $s$ is at least $\delta$, however, there are only $\delta - 2$ many \dumb agents, so there are at least two neighbors of $s$ that do not have an agent at them.
-The adversary then picks one of these randomly, call it $u$. $u$ has at least $\delta$ neighbors, and there are at most $\delta - 2$ many agents (\dumb or \smart) other than the agent at $s$ in $G$.
+The degree of $s$ is at least $\delta$, however, there are only $\delta - 2$ many \dumb agents, so there are at least two neighbors of $s$ that do not have an agent.
+The adversary then picks one of these.
+Without loss of generality, call it $u$.
+Then $u$ has at least $\delta$ neighbors, and there are at most $\delta - 2$ many agents (\dumb or \smart) other than the agent at $s$ in $G$.
 Therefore, there is a vertex other than $s$ adjacent to $u$ that does not have an agent.
 Call this vertex $r$.
 Since $G$ is 3-connected, the adversary can compute a spanning tree on $G \setminus \{u,s\}$ rooted at $r$.
-Now, $s$ is always distance at least 2 from any other occupied vertex of $G$.
+The adversary deletes all edges apart from the edges $\{s, u\}$ and $\{u, r\}$ and the edges in this spanning tree.
+Now, there are two unoccupied vertices between $s$ and any other occupied vertex of $G$.
 No matter the position of the \smart agent, this is always possible, hence the adversary can repeat this process indefinitely and an \dumb agent will never meet the \smart. \end{proof}

-Finally, we study the power of a specific type of bonds in a graph for a generalized situation where there might be multiple \smart agents initially.
+Finally, we study the power of a specific type of bond in a graph for a generalized situation where there might be multiple \smart agents initially.
 In order to proceed, we remind the reader of the definition of a \textit{bond} of a graph, which is a set of edges such that if all the edges in the set are removed the graph becomes disconnected, but if all but one edge is removed the graph is still connected.
 In other words, a bond is a minimal cut set of edges.
-Here we consider \emph{only} bonds that are also matchings, i.e. the endpoints of the bond's edges are all distinct.
-We call these "matching bonds".
+Here we consider \emph{only} bonds that are also matchings, i.e., the endpoints of the bond's edges are all distinct.
+We call these ``matching bonds''.

 \begin{theorem} If a graph $G$ has a matching bond with $m$ edges, then the adversary has a winning strategy when there are initially $\leq k_1$ \dumb agents and $\leq k_2$ \smart agents for any $k_1+k_2 \leq m-1$.